by Mark Dredge Beer and Travel Writer of the Year 2016 28 June 2020

 Berliner Weisse and Gose

 Berliner Weisse and Gose almost died out in Germany but these historic sour wheat Ales have been revived by craft brewers around the world, despite this, you still won’t find that many in their homeland.
-Berliner Weisse is soured by lactic bacteria and is typically light and tart (like Stone White's), while Gose shares similar characteristics but is spiced with floral coriander seed and seasoned with salt (check out Wild’s Sleeping Limes for a Gose inspired beer).
+Berliner Weisse is soured by lactic bacteria and is typically light and tart, while Gose shares similar characteristics but is spiced with floral coriander seed and seasoned with salt (check out Wild’s Sleeping Lime) for a Gose inspired beer).

 Rauchbier, Schwarzbier and Pilsner